CHRISTO EL MORR

 While researchers started to account for the types of biases built in AI-based software, an assessment of AI biases towards people with disabilities is virtually nonexistent.
 We must ensure that AI models are built accessibly and inclusively for people with disabilities and other groups.

 This project assesses AI use for people with disabilities, its current advantages and challenges.
-The outcomes will support future research agendas, practices and policies. (project website)
+The outcomes will support future research agendas, practices and policies. (

 Journal Papers